isomerpages/govtech-gobusiness/pages/faq.md

 If it is assessed that the foreigner workers are still not needed, employers may give consent for them to be transferred to other employers facing manpower shortages.
 Employers can approach SBF at manpowerconnect@sbf.org.sg or visit SBF's website.

-If foreign workers would like to head home, companies will have to cancel the work passes, repatriate the workers and bare the repatriation cost.
+If foreign workers would like to head home, companies will have to cancel the work passes, repatriate the workers and bear the repatriation cost.

 #### **I have been told to ramp up production during this time period but cannot find additional manpower, how do I source for workers during this time?**
 MOM has partnered with the Singapore Business Federation to offer a temporary scheme that allows companies in all sectors to hire existing WPHs (who are in Singapore) from other sectors, with the agreement of their current employers.